DreamRunnerMoshi/django-log-request-id/README.md

 Logging all requests
 --------------------

 The `RequestIDMiddleware` also has the ability to log all requests received by the application, including some useful information such as the user ID (if present).
 To enable this feature, add `LOG_REQUESTS = True` to your settings.
-The messages are sent to the `log_request_id.middleware` logger at `INFO` level.
+The messages are sent to the `nhst_log_request_id.middleware` logger at `INFO` level.

 Logging other user attributes
 --------------------